 One of my favorite places in Downtown Los Angeles is the Grand Central Market.
-This is the place to check out for lunch (an even if you are not hungry).
+This is the place to check out for lunch (even if you are not hungry).
 Inside, you will find a staggering variety of food options.

 For Mexican, try Tacos Tumbras a Tomas.
 For seafood, try La Tostaderia.
 For egg sandwiches, Eggslut is a good option.
-For you, pizza fix, try Olio Wood Fire Piza.
+For your, pizza fix, try Olio Wood Fire Piza.